jonathan-politzki/mcp-writer-substack/README.md

 # Writer Context Tool for Claude

-A Model Context Protocol (MCP) implementation that connects Claude to your Substack and Medium writing.
+Open-Sourced Model Context Protocol (MCP) implementation that connects Claude to your Substack and Medium writing.

 ## What is this?